Starpoint Central School District

 Starpoint Central District is a public schooling system consisting of elementary, intermediate, middle, and high school institutions.
 The district also offers Universal Pre-Kindergarten through funding from the New York State Education Department.
 It is located in Pendleton, New York.
-The district mascot is the Spartan, and the school colors are garnet and gray, and red.
+The district mascot is the Spartan, and the school colors are garnet and gray.
 Boys sports include hockey, golf, football, cross country, indoor/outdoor track and field, basketball, lacrosse, baseball, tennis, and swimming.
 Girls include basketball, cheerleading, cross country, field hockey, soccer, softball, swimming and diving, tennis, indoor/outdoor track and field, and volleyball.

 In 2017 Starpoint CSD was ranked 6th out of 98 school districts according to Business First.
 They also received a Five Star Science Award for exceptional performance in ELA, Math, Science, and Social Studies across grades K-12 in 2013.

 The district includes sections of the following towns: almost all of Pendleton, most of Cambria, and sections of Lockport and Wheatfield.
 It includes the following census-designated places: all of Rapids, most of Sanborn, and a portion of South Lockport.